+We have written employment and compensation agreements with each of our executive officers.
 The agreements provide for a base salary, which is subject to annual review by the Compensation Committee but may not be decreased, and an annual cash incentive opportunity in accordance with our cash incentive program.
 The executive officers are entitled to participate in LTI awards and other compensation programs as determined by the Compensation Committee, as well as in all Company employee benefit programs applicable to senior executives, and the Company agrees to provide certain perquisites, including financial planning and outplacement assistance.

-Mr. Tucker's and Mr. Schatz's agreements provide for initial terms of one year and 24 months, respectively, which have now elapsed.
+Mr. Tucker's and Mr. Schatz's agreements provided for initial terms of one year and 24 months, respectively, which have now elapsed.
 Mr. Sayler's agreement provides for an initial term of 24 months, which will elapse at the end of February 2025.
 The agreements provide that they will automatically renew for successive one-year periods unless a specified notice of non-renewal is given by the Company or the executive.